mazdakb/django-naqsh/docs/developing-locally.rst

 .. note:: In order for the project to support MailHog_ it must have been bootstrapped with ``use_mailhog`` set to ``y``.

 MailHog is used to receive emails during development, it is written in Go and has no external dependencies.

+For instance, one of the packages we depend upon, ``django-allauth`` sends verification emails to new users signing up as well as to the existing ones who have not yet verified themselves.

 #. `Download the latest MailHog release`_ for your OS.